-San Antonio, Texas, USA (10 October 2012) – The Society of Petroleum Engineers (SPE) 2012 Annual Technical Conference and Exhibition (ATCE) was held this week in San Antonio, Texas, USA, and brought together 11,095 oil and gas professionals from around the world.
+New Orleans, Louisiana, USA (2 October 2013) – The Society of Petroleum Engineers’ (SPE) 2013 Annual Technical Conference and Exhibition (ATCE) was held this week in New Orleans, Louisiana, USA, and brought together 12,028 oil and gas professionals from around the world.

-“This year’s ATCE ranked in the top five highest attended in its 88-year history,” said Ganesh Thakur 2012 SPE President.
-“The event capped a year of great success for SPE with a growing global membership; increased technical content in publications and at conferences; and a strong financial performance.”
+“This year’s ATCE ranked as the highest attended since 1999,” said Egbert Imomoh, 2013 SPE President.
+“The event capped a year of tremendous success for SPE with a growing global membership, increased technical content, and strong financial performance.”

-The technical program represented all six SPE disciplines with an expanded focus on the projects, facilities, and construction (PFC) discipline.
-New PFC sessions, including a sold-out panel dinner on megaprojects, were just part of the Society’s year-long emphasis on the discipline.
+The technical program consisted of more than 350 peer-selected technical papers and represented all six SPE disciplines with an expanded focus on the projects, facilities, and construction (PFC) discipline.
+In addition to the comprehensive technical program, 21 training courses were held in conjunction with the conference.

-During Wednesday’s program, SPE and the National Energy Education Development Project (NEED) held the Energy4me “Energize Your Classroom” Teacher Workshop and the High School STEM Event.
-The teacher workshop gave teachers (grades 4-12) an opportunity to learn comprehensive, objective information about energy and its importance, while participating in activities that can be applied to the classroom.
-Local high school students who participated in the STEM event were able to see firsthand the exciting opportunities available in the oil and gas industry through hands-on experiments and a tour of the exhibition floor.
+Also on Wednesday, SPE and the National Energy Education Development Project (NEED) held the Energy4me “Energize Your Classroom” Teacher Workshop and the High School STEM Event.
+The teacher workshop, sponsored by ExxonMobil, gave more than 50 teachers (grades 4-12) an opportunity to learn comprehensive, objective information about energy and its importance, while participating in activities that can be applied to the classroom.
+More than 125 local high school students, who participated in the STEM event, saw firsthand the exciting opportunities available in the oil and gas industry through hands-on experiments and a tour of the exhibition floor.

-The 2013 conference will be held 30 September-2 October in New Orleans, La., USA.
-Jose Formigli, chief exploration and production officer for Petrobras will serve as the 2013 General Chairperson.
-For more information, visit www.spe.org/atce/2013.
+The 2014 conference will be held 27-29 October in Amsterdam, The Netherlands.
+Matthias Bichsel, projects and technology director for Shell, will serve as the 2014 general chairperson.
+For more information, visit www.spe.org/atce.

 ABOUT SOCIETY OF PETROLEUM ENGINEERS